Graduate Education at The University of Tulsa

 - Hearing of graduate student petitions that request departure from established Graduate School policies and a resultant recommendation to the Dean of the Graduate School.
 (See The Committee for Petitions of the Graduate Council in Academic Policies for details.)

 Master of Arts.
-Specializing in anthropology, art, clinical psychology, English language and literature, history, museum science and management, and industrial-organizational psychology.
+Specializing in anthropology, art, clinical psychology, education, English language and literature, history, museum science and management, women’s and gender studies, and industrial-organizational psychology.

 Master of Science.
-Specializing in biochemistry, biological science, chemistry, computer science, cyber security, engineering physics, geophysics, geosciences, applied mathematics, physics, quantitative finance, and speech/language pathology.
+Specializing in biochemistry, biological science, chemistry, computer science, cyber security, engineering physics, geophysics, geosciences, math/science education, applied mathematics, physics, quantitative finance, and speech/language pathology.

 Master of Science in Engineering.
 Specializing in chemical engineering, computer engineering, electrical engineering, mechanical engineering, and petroleum engineering.